vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### Implementation

 To keep vector-core as generic as possible, the first implementation will decode datadog traces as `LogEvent`, the resulting event will be deeper than usual but this should not be a problem.
-To keep track that those `LogEvent`s are traces, we could add a simple `Option<bool>` to the `EventMetadata` struct.
-However this may not be immediately required.
-While being naive this does not predates future vector evolution towards event traits by not adding a new concrete type into the `Event` enum.
+In order to distinguish trace from log, the `Event` enum will get a new `Trace` variant that will wrap `LogEvent`.

 Upcoming [work][schema-rfc] on having the ability to validate a `LogEvent` against a schema would provide a nice way (with the performance question) of ensuring that a `datadog-traces` sinks would receive a properly structured `LogEvent`.

 Based on the aforementioned work the following source & sink addition would have to be done: